 Nelson’s farms are spread across its scenic valleys, foothills, and vineyard regions.

-• Afton & Nellysford: Vineyard-suitable land and equestrian acreage
+• Afton & Nellysford: vineyard-suitable land and equestrian acreage

-• Lovingston: Hayfields, cattle farms, and open rural acreage
+• Lovingston: hayfields, cattle farms, and open rural acreage

-• Shipman & Arrington: Farms with river access and agricultural potential
+• Shipman & Arrington: farms with river access and agricultural potential

-• Roseland & Piney River: Mountain-edge farms and mixed-use land
+• Roseland & Piney River: mountain-edge farms and mixed-use land

-• Norwood: Large open farms near the James River corridor
+• Norwood: large open farms near the James River corridor

-Selling a Working Farm in Nelson County
+Listing & Selling a Working Farm in Nelson County

 • Farm-specific valuation and land analysis